Disentangling Atmospheric Compositions of K2-18 b with Next Generation Facilities

 Transit spectra were generated with TauREx3 at high resolution and then binned to the resolution of the observations.
-To simulate JWST and Ariel performances, we used the noise simulators ExoWebb \citep{Exowebb} for JWST and ArielRad \citep{mugnai_Arielrad} for Ariel.
-We assumed the JWST observations are performed with NIRISS and NIRSpec, therefore the total number of observations reported here should be interpreted as equally split between these two instruments.
-The combination of NIRISS and NIRSpec ensure an optimal wavelength coverage from 0.8$\mu$m to 5$\mu$m: the instrument setup chosen is summarised in Table \ref{jwst_setup}.
-When performing the retrievals, we do not scatter simulated observed spectra for the reasons outlined in \cite{Feng_retrieval_earthanalog} and \cite{Changeat_2layer}. {}
+To simulate JWST and Ariel performances, we used the noise simulators ExoWebb, an adapted version of the tool described in \cite{Exowebb}, for JWST and ArielRad \cite{mugnai_Arielrad} for Ariel.
+For most of this work, we assumed the JWST observations are performed with NIRISS and NIRSpec, therefore the total number of observations reported here should be interpreted as equally split between these two instruments.
+The combination of NIRISS and NIRSpec ensure a wavelength coverage from 0.8$\mu$m to 5$\mu$m, which best matches the Ariel wavelength coverage, allowing for an adequate comparison.
+In the Appendix, Figure \ref{fig:jwst_inst}, we investigate other configurations for JWST (NIRISS + NIRSpec, NIRISS only, NIRSpec only or MIRI only) on the water scenario.
+Our results indicate that JWST may be able to provide adequate results using NIRISS only, for this particular star and planet.
+The use of NIRSpec or MIRI alone may not provide the best performances.
+We also note that adding MIRI to the NIRISS + NIRSpec setup does not bring further constraints for the scenarios investigated here.
+The instrument setup chosen is summarised in Table \ref{jwst_setup}.
+We convolved the high resolution spectra from TauREx with the instrument profiles of JWST and Ariel at native resolution.
+The raw spectra (taken at the focal plane native resolution) are then binned to reach a higher SNR on the data points as the spectral features of interest in this range are broad.
+When performing the retrievals, we do not draw a scattered instance of our raw simulated observed spectra for the reasons outlined in \cite{Feng_retrieval_earthanalog,Changeat_2layer,Changeat_2020}.